mrsonne/hubit/README.md

 The model cache can be cleared using the `clear_cache` method on a `hubit` model.
 To check if a model has an associated cached result use `has_cached_results` method on a `hubit` model.
 Cached results for all models can be cleared by using `hubit.clear_hubit_cache()`.

-#### Worker-level caching
+#### Component-level caching
-Worker-level caching can be activated using the `hubit` model method `set_worker_caching(True)`.
-By default worker-level caching is off.
-If on, the consumed data for all workers and the corresponding results will be stored in memory during execution of a query.
-If `hubit` finds that a worker consumes data that is identical to the data consumed by a worker and the two workers execute the same function, the second worker will simply use the results produced by the first worker.
-A worker-level cache is created for each query and is not shared between sequential queries to a model.
-Also, the worker-level cache is not shared between the individual sampling runs using `get_many`.
+Component-level caching can be activated using the `hubit` model method `set_component_caching(True)`.
+By default component-level caching is off.
+If on, the consumed data for all spawned component instances and the corresponding results will be stored in memory during execution of a query.
+If `hubit` finds that a two component instances are both instances of the same model component and the input data are identical, the second component instance will simply use the results produced by the first component instance.
+A cache is created for each query and is not shared between sequential queries to a model.
+Also, the component-level cache is not shared between the individual sampling runs using `get_many`.

-For smaller jobs any speed-up obtained my using worker-level caching cannot be seen on the wall clock when using multi-processing.
+For smaller jobs any speed-up obtained my using component-level caching cannot be seen on the wall clock when using multi-processing.
 The effect will, however, be apparent in the model `query_log()`.

 # Examples